sbojorge/urbantrip/README.md

 ### Features
 #### Existing features
 React applications are made up of components.<br>
-A component is a JavaScript file that usually handles one functionality, for instance, a navigation bar, a sign in page etc. And can be nested inside other components for more complex situations i.e in this project the ServiceDetail, ServiceContactDetails and the ReviewsPage components are nested in the ServicePage component for rendering in the UI a service offering including the offerer contact details and the users reviews and ratings.
+A component is a JavaScript file that usually handles one functionality, for instance, a navigation bar, a sign in page etc. And can be nested inside other components for more complex situations e.g in this project the ServiceDetail, ServiceContactDetails and the ReviewsPage components are nested in the ServicePage component for rendering in the UI a service offering including the offerer contact details and the users reviews and ratings.

 The most often, each component has its own CSS file in order to make its reuse easier by bringing its own style.
 The App.module.css file holds style common to the entire application such as the font-family, the font size, color etc.